anabelbue/predicting_selfcontrol/README.md

 ### Step 3: Run the full pipeline

-1. Make sure Docker is running in the background.
+1. Make sure Docker is running in the background
-2. Open the R project by double-clicking the predicting_selfcontrol.Rproj file (or open RStudio and load the .Rproj manually).
+2. Open the R project by double-clicking the predicting_selfcontrol.Rproj file (or open RStudio and load the .Rproj manually)
 3. In the RStudio Terminal tab, type:

 ```